Matamata-Piako Civic and Memorial Centre

 In 2012 we began investigating the upgrade or replacement of the civic facilities for the Matamata community and incorporating the Matamata Library, Office and Memorial Centre.

 The old Memorial Hall was not up to earthquake standards and only met 18% of current building code requirements.
 As Government had set a minimum requirement of 33%, the buildings either had to be strengthened or removed.
 The hall also needed a new roof, complete rewire and had other components which needed upgrading or replacing.

 We investigated options for repairing existing buildings, renovating the existing buildings to form one complex, or removing the existing buildings and building a completely new complex.
 We consulted extensively on these options before including funding for the project in the Long Term Plan.

-The new Matamata-Piako Civic and Memorial Centre is starting to take shape (despite the recent wet weather!).
+The new Matamata-Piako Civic and Memorial Centre is really taking shape!

 Project costs and timeline